Survey on the geometric Bogomolov conjecture: Introduction

 \begin{Theorem} [Corollary~3 of \cite{zhang2}] Assume that $K$ is a number field.
 Let $A$, $L$, and $X$ be as above.
 Suppose that $X ( \epsilon ; L)$ is dense in $X$ for any $\epsilon >0$.
 Then $X$ is a torsion subvariety. \end{Theorem}

-This theorem generalizes Ullmo's theorem.
+Zhang's theorem (Theorem~\ref{thm:zhangstheoremintro}) generalizes Ullmo's theorem.
 Indeed, let $C$ be a smooth projective curve over $\overline{K}$.
-With the notation in \S~\ref{subsubsect:BC}, consider the case where $A = J_C$ and $X = \jmath ( C )$.
-Then $h_{NT}$ is the canonical height associated to a symmetric theta divisor (cf. Remark~\ref{rem:NTheight}), and thus one easily sees that the Ullmo's theorem is a part of Zhang's theorem.
-Remark that this Zhang's theorem generalizes Raynaud's theorem over $\overline{\QQ}$.
+With the notation in \S~\ref{subsubsect:BC}, consider the case where $A = J_C$ and $X = \jmath_D ( C )$.
+Then $h_{NT}$ is the canonical height associated to a symmetric theta divisor (cf. Remark~\ref{rem:NTheight}), and thus one easily sees that Ullmo's theorem is a part of Zhang's theorem.
+We remark that Zhang's theorem generalizes Raynaud's theorem over $\overline{\QQ}$.

-The proof uses the equidistribution theory, same as the proof of Ullmo's theorem.
+The proof uses equidistribution theory, like the proof of Ullmo's theorem.
 We will give an outline of the proof of Zhang in the sequel.